lakshayg/vim-bazel/README.md

 ## Error Filtering

 This plugin filters errors using regexes.
-By default, only the messages that match the regexes are loaded into the quickfix list.
-However, the user might sometimes want to load all the messages without filtering.
+By default, all the messages from the compiler are loaded into the quickfix list.
+Some users might want to load only the errors that match the regexes defined by the plugin.
 This can be done by setting:

 ```
-let g:bazel_filter_aggressively = 0
+let g:bazel_filter_aggressively = 1
 ```

 ## Might do in the future